matsengrp/gctree/docsrc/quickstart.rst

 If we would like to add observed isotype data to trees output by gctree inference, we can now do so.
-In addition to the outputs from gctree, a file mapping original IDs of observed sequences to their observed isotypes is required.
+In addition to the outputs from gctree, a file mapping original IDs of observed sequences to their observed isotypes (like ``example/isotypemap.txt``) is required.

-.. command-output:: isotype --parsimony_forest gctree.out.inference.parsimony_forest.p --inference_log gctree.inference.log --isotype_mapfile ../example/isotypemap.txt --idmapfile idmap.txt --isotype_names IgM,IgG3,IgG1,IgA1,IgG2,IgG4,IgE,IgA2 --out_directory isotyped
+.. command-output:: isotype --parsimony_forest gctree.out.inference.parsimony_forest.p --inference_log gctree.inference.log --isotype_mapfile ../example/isotypemap.txt --idmapfile idmap.txt --out_directory isotyped
   :shell:
   :ellipsis: 10